Powerful derecho leaves path of devastation across Midwest

-IOWA CITY, Iowa (AP) — A rare wind storm with power similar to an inland hurricane swept across the Midwest on Monday, blowing over trees, flipping vehicles, causing widespread property damage and leaving tens of thousands without power.
+IOWA CITY, Iowa (AP) — A rare storm packing 100 mph winds and with power similar to an inland hurricane swept across the Midwest, blowing over trees, flipping vehicles, causing widespread property damage and leaving hundreds of thousands without power as it moved through Chicago and into Indiana and Michigan.

-The storm known as a derecho lasted several hours as it tore across eastern Nebraska, Iowa and parts of Wisconsin, had the wind speed of a major hurricane, and likely caused more widespread damage than a normal tornado, said Patrick Marsh, science support chief at the National Weather Service’s Storm Prediction Center in Norman, Oklahoma.
+The storm known as a derecho lasted several hours Monday as it tore from eastern Nebraska across Iowa and parts of Wisconsin and Illinois, had the wind speed of a major hurricane, and likely caused more widespread damage than a normal tornado, said Patrick Marsh, science support chief at the National Weather Service’s Storm Prediction Center in Norman, Oklahoma.

+In northern Illinois, the National Weather Service reported a wind gust of 92 mph near Dixon, about 100 miles (160 kilometers) west of Chicago, and the storm left downed trees and power lines that blocked roadways in Chicago and its suburbs.
+After leaving Chicago, the most potent part of the storm system moved over north central Indiana by late afternoon.

+“It ramped up pretty quick” around 7 a.m.
+Central time in Eastern Nebraska.
+I don’t think anybody expected widespread winds approaching 100, 110 mph,” Marsh said.

-It’s not quite a hurricane.
+A derecho is not quite a hurricane.
 It has no eye and its winds come across in a line.
 But the damage it is likely to do spread over such a large area is more like an inland hurricane than a quick more powerful tornado, Marsh said.
-He compared it to a devastating Super Derecho of 2009.
+He compared it to a devastating Super Derecho of 2009, which was one of the strongest on record and traveled more than 1,000 miles in 24 hours, causing $500 million in damage, widespread power outages and killing a handful of people.

-“This is our version of a hurricane,” Northern Illinois University meteorology professor Victor Gensini said in an interview from his home about 15 minutes before the storm was about to hit.
-Minutes later he headed to his basement for safety as the storm took aim at Chicago, starting with its suburbs.

 Several people were injured and widespread property damage was reported in Marshall County in central Iowa after 100 mph winds swept through the area, said its homeland security coordinator Kim Elder.

-Marshalltown Mayor Joel Greer declared a civil emergency, telling residents to stay home and off the streets so that first responders can respond to calls.
+Marshalltown Mayor Joel Greer declared a civil emergency, telling residents to stay home and off the streets so that first responders could respond to calls.

 MidAmerican Energy said nearly 101,000 customers in the Des Moines area were without power after the storm moved through the area.
 Reports from spotters filed with the National Weather Service in Des Moines had winds in excess of 70 mph.

-Roof damage to homes and buildings were reported in several Iowa cities, including the roof of a hockey arena in Des Moines.
+Roof damage to homes and buildings was reported in several Iowa cities, including the roof of a hockey arena in Des Moines.
+Across the state, large trees fell on cars and houses.
+Some semi-trailers flipped over or were blown off highways.

+Farmers reported that some grain bins were destroyed and fields were flattened, but the extent of damage to Iowa’s agriculture industry wasn’t immediately clear.

-MidAmerican spokeswoman Tina Hoffman said downed trees are making it difficult in some locations for workers to get to the power lines.
-In some cases power line poles were snapped off.
+MidAmerican spokeswoman Tina Hoffman said downed trees made it difficult in some locations for workers to get to power lines.
+In some cases, power line poles were snapped off.

-Cedar Rapids, Iowa, has “both significant and widespread damage throughout the city,” said public safety spokesman Greg Buelow.
+Cedar Rapids, Iowa, had “both significant and widespread damage throughout the city,” said public safety spokesman Greg Buelow.
+Tens of thousands of people in the metro area were without power.

 “We have damage to homes and businesses, including siding and roofs damaged,” he said.
 “Trees and power lines are down throughout the entire city.”

-He said residents should stay home so crews can respond to “potentially life-threatening calls” and that many parts of the city have yet to be assessed for damage.
+Cedar Rapids on Monday night issued a 10 p.m. curfew that will continue until further notice, as crews worked to clean up fallen debris.

-What makes this worse than a tornado is how long it could be over a place and how large an area the high winds hit, Marsh said.
-He said winds of 80 mph or even 100 mph can stretch for “20, 30, 40 or God forbid 100 miles.”
+What makes a derecho worse than a tornado is how long it can hover in one place and how large an area the high winds hit, Marsh said.
+He said winds of 80 mph or even 100 mph can stretch for “20, 30, 40 or God forbid, 100 miles.”

-“Right now it’s making a beeline for Chicago,” Marsh said Monday mid-afternoon.
-“Whether or not it will hold its intensity as it reaches Chicago remains to be seen.”

-But the environmental conditions between the storm and Chicago are the type that won’t likely diminish the storm, Marsh said.
-It will likely dissipate over central or eastern Indiana, he said.

-What happened is unstable super moist air has parked over the northern plains for days on end and it finally ramped up Monday morning into a derecho.
+What happened Monday morning was the result of unstable, super moist air that had parked for days over the northern plains and finally ramped up into a derecho.

 “They are basically self-sustaining amoebas of thunderstorms,” Gensini said.
 “Once they get going like they did across Iowa, it’s really hard to stop these suckers.”